Panoptikum-social/panod.io/pages/home_en.md

 Möchten Sie lieber die [Deutsche Version](/home_de)?
 {: class="text-center"}

-# Panod.io
+# Panodio.Panoptikum.social

-> tl;dr: The time has come for Panod.io, an audio-only interface to the acoustic web.
+> tl;dr: The time has come for Panodio, an audio-only interface to the acoustic web.

 ## Management Summary

-Panod.io is going to be an Android application, running on all sorts of smartphones and tablets, providing an audio-only interface for humans to access data on the acoustic web.
+Panodio is going to be an Android application, running on all sorts of smartphones and tablets, providing an audio-only interface for humans to access data on the acoustic web.

-The first data source is going to be Panoptikum.io, a database with over 1,800,000 episodes from over 30,000 podcasts.
+The first data source is going to be Panoptikum.social, a database with over 1,800,000 episodes from over 30,000 podcasts.

 Being an voice interface, it empowers humans who are not able to use web browsers, smartphones